This article was last updated on: October 2018

 I left my suitcase and went for a stroll, and about 45 minutes before departure time I went to emigration.
-It was crazy as hell, the DAS (colombian emigration at the time) guy and I had this chat:
+It was crazy as hell, the DAS (Colombian emigration at the time) guy and I had this chat:

--“When did you arrive?”
+-“When did you arrive?”.

--“I live here”
+-“I live here”.

--“When did you arrive?”
+-“When did you arrive?”.

--“I live here”
+-“I live here”.

--“When did you arrive?”
+-“When did you arrive?”.

--“I’m telling you I live here!”
+-“I’m telling you I live here!”.

 Third was the charm, finally he got it.

-I made myself comfortable and boarding was finished, and as it happened I was going to have the full row to myself (the three seats, that is).
+I made myself comfortable and they finished boarding.
+As it happened, I was going to have the full row to myself (the three seats, that is).
 All the better.

-We took off and the flight started uneventfully.
+We took off, and the flight started uneventfully.

-People complain a lot about airline food but it doesn’t taste horrible to me, I guess that’s the good thing about being kind of simpleton in that sense and not expecting caviar in economy class OK.
+People complain a lot about airline food, but it doesn’t taste horrible to me.
+I guess that’s the good thing about being kind of simpleton in that sense, and not expecting caviar in economy class OK.

-As long as they don’t spit in my face, insult me, hit me, nor rape the women in my village, and help me if I need it within their responsibilities I consider myself well served by the cabin crew.
+As long as they don’t spit in my face, insult me, hit me, nor rape the women in my village.
+As long as they help me if I need it, within their responsibilities, I consider myself well served by the cabin crew.

-I couldn’t see much of these two islands as they were pretty much full of clouds.
+I couldn’t see much of these two islands, as they were pretty much full of clouds.

 Suddenly, Miami city.